Future

 Events & Demos

-I'm heading out to the west coas this summer to attend open source conferences and show off Stringman.
+I'm heading out to the west coast this summer to attend open source conferences and show off Stringman.
 If you want to talk robotics in person, here's where to find me.

 • Open Sauce 2026 I'll be attending Open Sauce this coming July (July 17-19) in San Mateo.
 I'll be available in SF for a few days afterwards as well.